 [email protected]; [email protected]; [email protected] (Peter Grieff, International Media); [email protected] (Angela Roche, International Media); [email protected] (Andrew Gully, Senior Vice President/Managing Director of Corporate Affairs, Sovereign Bank)

-In 2019, the following activities are disclosed in response to Section 13(r) with respect to Santander UK and certain other affiliates of Santander (collectively, the Group).
-During the period covered by this report (2018):
+According to its Annual Report filed with the SEC: In 2019, the following activities are disclosed in response to Section 13(r) with respect to Santander UK and certain other affiliates of Santander (collectively, the Group).
+During the period covered by this report:

 - Santander UK holds two savings accounts and one current account for two customers resident in the U.K. who are currently designated by the U.S. under the Specially Designated Global Terrorist (SDGT) sanctions program.
 Revenues and profits generated by Santander U.K. on these accounts in the three months ended March 31, 2019 were negligible relative to the overall profits of Santander.